The 2025 NSW Rural Women's Gathering will be held in Lismore on Saturday 25 October!

 We’ve also ensured great value for money, with Saturday registration priced at just $85, including three workshops, catering, and access to all keynote speakers.

-Whether you're a seasoned Gathering attendee or joining us for the first time, there will be something for everyone to get involved in at the 2025 Rural Women’s Gathering in beautiful Lismore.
+Whether you're a seasoned Gathering attendee or joining us for the first time, there will be something for everyone at the 2025 Rural Women’s Gathering in beautiful Lismore.

 2025 Gathering Program